 Issued by Registered Training Organisations (RTOs), White Card holders have successfully completed a general induction training course that provides basic knowledge of construction work, work health and safety (WHS) laws, common site hazards and how to control the associated risks.

-WHS Inspectors from SafeWork SA may ask construction workers to provide their White Card for inspection, and ask the PCBU to show their induction training or other worker competency records.
+Our WHS inspectors may ask construction workers to provide their White Card for inspection, and ask the person conducting a business or undertaking (PCBU) to show their induction training or other worker competency records.

 Although White Cards carry SafeWork SA's name, trainee records are kept by individual RTOs.
 If you lose your card you can seek a replacement from the RTO where you completed your original training.
 This may incur a fee.

 The National Register of Vocational Education and Training provides a list of RTOs approved to deliver White Card training.
-The course reference is CPCCWHS1001 - Prepare to work safely in the construction industry.
+Look for the course reference CPCCWHS1001 - Prepare to work safely in the construction industry.